ANVS ALERT - Labaton Sucharow Reminds Investors of October 18 Deadline in Securities Class Action Against Annovis Bio, Inc.

 - Oops!Something went wrong.Please try again later.

-NEW YORK, NY / ACCESSWIRE / September 22, 2021 / Labaton Sucharow, a nationally ranked and award-winning shareholder rights law firm, announces that a class action lawsuit has been filed on behalf of investors in Annovis Bio, Inc. ("Annovis" or the "Company") (NYSE American:ANVS) who purchased securities between May 21, 2021, and July 28, 2021, inclusive (the "Class Period").
+NEW YORK, NY / ACCESSWIRE / September 23, 2021 / Labaton Sucharow, a nationally ranked and award-winning shareholder rights law firm, announces that a class action lawsuit has been filed on behalf of investors in Annovis Bio, Inc. ("Annovis" or the "Company") (NYSE:ANVS) who purchased securities between May 21, 2021, and July 28, 2021, inclusive (the "Class Period").
 Annovis investors have until October 18, 2021, to file a lead plaintiff motion.

 On July 28, 2021, after the market closed, Annovis reported clinical trial data for its Alzheimer's and Parkinson's disease drug Posiphen that failed to show statistical significance in treating patients relative to the placebo.
 Following this news, Annovis' stock price declined $65.94 per share, over 60%.